 Numbers aside, there's a real quality-of-life argument for permanent lighting that doesn't show up in a spreadsheet.
 Consider what you're eliminating:

-If your time is worth anything — and it is — the convenience benefit of never touching a ladder or a tangled light strand again has real dollar value.
-Conservatively, eliminating 8–12 hours of annual labour at a modest hourly rate adds $1,200–$2,400 in recovered time over 15 years.
+If your time is worth anything — and it is — the convenience benefit of never touching a ladder or a tangled light strand again has real value.
+Conservatively, eliminating 8–12 hours of annual labour adds up to hundreds of hours of recovered time over the system's service life.

 Who Permanent Lighting IS Worth It For